akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/softwarestack.md

 ### Liferay and what Application Server to use
 As the time of this writing I've installed [Liferay 7.3.2 GA3](https://sourceforge.net/projects/lportal/files/Liferay%20Portal/7.3.2%20GA3/).
 This version is compatible with Tomcat 9.
 And it was **not** a good idea to run Alfresco on Tomcat 9.
 (Took me hours to find out, that it is simply not working...)
 Liferay 7.3.2 is also compatible with Wildfly 16.0.0.
-Being brave-hearted I installed it on [Wildfly 18.0.1](https://wildfly.org/downloads/) and luckily until now it did not complain.
+Being bravehearted I installed it on [Wildfly 18.0.1](https://wildfly.org/downloads/) and luckily until now it did not complain.
 BTW: I'm running Liferay on MySQL 8.

 If you look at the [Liferay installation documentation for Wildfly](https://help.liferay.com/hc/en-us/articles/360018175031-Installing-Liferay-DXP-on-Wildfly) there are a view things to mention.